Skilled Trades

 | Net income | R30,500 |

-This is a conservative estimate for a one-person operation.
-Successful tradespeople doing 30+ jobs/month or landing larger project work earn significantly more.
+That's conservative.
+One person, 20 jobs a month.
+Tradespeople doing 30+ jobs/month or landing larger project work are taking home significantly more.

-If you're considering your career path — or looking for a career change — skilled trades in South Africa offer real income, job security, and a clear path to self-employment.
-It's hard work, but it pays.
+If you're a young person figuring out your path, or someone looking for a career change — skilled trades offer real income, job security, and a clear path to running your own business.
+It's hard work.
+Your hands get dirty.
+Some days are eish.

 How to Start Freelancing in South Africa: A Practical Guide